Skip to Content

 From the above discussion, you may have some clues as to how to differentiate dyed geodes from natural geodes.

-It becomes more critical to be careful when you are investing in an expensive geode such as amethyst.
+Being careful when investing in an expensive geode such as amethyst becomes more critical.
 In those cases, pay attention to the following tips:

 • Notice if the crystal is fully formed with a large size